saltstack/salt/doc/topics/windows/windows-package-manager.rst

     salt-call winrepo.update_git_repos
     salt-call pkg.refresh_db

-After executing the previous commands the repository on the standalone system is ready for use.
+After executing the previous commands, the repository on the standalone system is ready for use.

 .. _winrepo-troubleshooting: